 Further south sits the land of legend that is, Tintagel.
 The Roman castle ruins are a must-see not only for their spectacular cliff side setting, but for the historic King Arthur associations and stirring sense of place.

-Venture down to the beach below for Merlin’s Cave and schedule a stop-off as St Nectan’s Glen waterfall, where a hermitage and trio of waterfalls – the most striking being a 60-foot cascade – sit amongst ancient woodland in an Area of Outstanding Natural Beauty.
+Venture down to the beach below for Merlin’s Cave and schedule a stop-off as St Nectan’s Glen waterfall, where a hermitage and trio of waterfalls – the most striking being a 60-foot cascade – sit amongst ancient woodland in a National Landscape (formerly Area of Outstanding Natural Beauty).

 Head north for the gorgeous Atlantic stretch of Widemouth Bay, where a mile-and-a-half of golden sands presents plenty of space to sit, surf and spread out as you embark upon a walk, watersports or simply kick back in unspoilt surrounds.